Go Back

 Firecracker Hot Dogs

-Firecracker hot dogs are grilled until charred and split open, then loaded with jalapeño relish, yellow mustard, and a sriracha drizzle.
-The spiral-scored hot dogs get extra caramelized edges and open up for maximum topping coverage.
+Firecracker hot dogs are spiral-scored and grilled until charred and split open, then loaded with spicy jalapeño relish, mustard, and a sriracha drizzle.
+Toasted buns with buttery grill flavor make every bite extra messy-in-a-good-way for 4th of July hot dogs and BBQ hot dogs alike.

 Prep Time 10 minutes